syncfusion-content/wpf-docs/wpf/DataGrid/Column-Types.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot illustrates the different `ShipCity` ItemsSource bound to each row of the `MultiColumnDropDownList` based on the Country Name.
+The following screenshot illustrates different `ShipCity` ItemsSource bound to each row of the `MultiColumnDropDownList` based on country name.

 ![Image used to display GridMultiColumnDropDownList with different itemsource in each row of SfDataGrid WPF](Column-Types_images/Column-Types_img27.png)

 ![Image used to display GridMultiColumnDropDownList with different itemsource in each row of SfDataGrid WPF](Column-Types_images/Column-Types_img28.png)

-You can download the sample from [here](https://github.com/SyncfusionExamples/how-to-load-different-items-for-each-row-in-multicolumn-dropdown-column-in-wpf-and-uwp-datagrid).
+You can download the sample from the following link: [Sample](https://github.com/SyncfusionExamples/how-to-load-different-items-for-each-row-in-multicolumn-dropdown-column-in-wpf-and-uwp-datagrid).

 ## GridHyperlinkColumn